stellar/actions/README-rust-release.md

 ## Step 1.
 Run the Bump Version Workflow

 Each Rust repo has a workflow called the `Bump Version` workflow.
-It can be triggered manually, and it will create a new branch for a release
+It can be triggered manually, and it will create a new branch where the release can be prepared.

 Using the `rs-soroban-sdk` repo as an example: